Log#

 Context

-The escape parameter allows setting json or default characters escaping in variables, by default, default escaping is used.
-The none value disables escaping.
+The escape parameter allows setting json or default character escaping in variables; by default, default is used.
+The none value disables character escaping.

 open_log_file_cache#